 He joined Compugen in 1989 and in his early years with the company, he was an applications developer and a business analyst, responsible for mapping business needs to IT solutions.
 He was then promoted to IT Director and building on that experience, he joined the leadership team as Vice President of IT in 2012.

 Dean holds a Bachelor of Science degree from Brandon University.
 Outside of the office, Dean enjoys snowboarding and playing golf.
 His favourite ice cream flavour is rum raisin.

 Andrew joined Compugen in 1997 and has served in various executive positions, including VP of Corporate Services and VP of Marketing.
 Prior to that, he was the Director of Executive Programs for the Rotman School at the University of Toronto.
-He sits on the Microsoft Partner Advisory Council and is a member of the Dublin-based Innovation Value Institute, a group that develops best practice models for IT.
+He sits on the Microsoft global SMS&P Partner Advisory Council and is a member of the Dublin-based Innovation Value Institute, a group that develops best practice models for IT.
 Andrew is also an active member of the Employer Leadership Council of York Region.

 He is a board member at Trent University and was previously on the board of Frontier College, a national volunteer-based literacy organization.

 Andrew received his MBA from the University of Toronto and also pursued doctoral studies in education at OISE.
 Andrew loves music and cooking and is currently working on perfecting his home-smoked salmon recipe.
 He enjoys spending time at the family cottage where he also grows shitake mushrooms.